-This seemed a long way from that first conversation I had with this customer all those years earlier.
+This seemed a long way from the first conversation I had with this customer all those years earlier.
 We had to pinch ourselves to believe this was where it had led after the intervening years.

-The records will show that real Madrid won 6-0, but that wasn’t the point.
+The records will show that Real Madrid won 6-0, but that wasn’t the point.
 Bournemouth had arrived on the scene, and this match was a great spectacle and measure of how far they had come from when they almost went out of business, and people were handing around buckets for loose change to keep the club going.

 It was one hell of a day and, quite simply, the best pre-season ever!
 I’d be lucky to experience anything like it again in my life.
 I hope that this isn’t the case for Bournemouth fans, as I grew really fond of the club when I was indirectly involved with them.

 I wish them the best of luck for the new season!